There are more than 40 student-run organizations at Georgetown McDonough, including:

-The Georgetown University Undergraduate Marketing Association is composed of a group of students dedicated to acting as a liaison between students and the marketing industry.
+The Georgetown Advertising and Marketing Association is composed of students dedicated to acting as a liaison between students and the marketing industry.
 This organization is for students of all majors who are interested in a career in marketing and learning more about what that means.
-We work with the career center and with our own resources to bring more opportunities to you, including distinguished speaker events, job postings, student internship panels and resume workshops, and alumni panels in various capacities in the marketing field.
+We provide opportunities such as distinguished speaker events, job postings, student internship panels and resume workshops, and alumni panels in various capacities in the marketing field.

 StartupHoyas is an organization that inspires innovation and fosters student involvement in the entrepreneurial programs at Georgetown.
 It is comprised of two parts.
 StartupHoyas Club connects students from all four undergraduate schools to the Georgetown Entrepreneurship Initiative, while the Hoya Challenge brings entrepreneurially minded students together by fostering the creation of businesses through involvement in competitions and by providing educational resources.

 Georgetown Aspiring Minority Business Leaders and Entrepreneurs (GAMBLE) provides minority undergraduates with a holistic approach to career planning and employment opportunities.
 The ultimate goal is to broker a conversation about diversity and inclusion both on campus and in the workplace.
 GAMBLE supports this vision by helping minority scholars become tomorrow’s business leaders and entrepreneurs with the support of a strong community and alumni mentoring network.
-GAMBLE is completely student run and is sponsored by top tier organizations, including, but not limited to, Google, Ernst & Young, Credit Suisse, PwC, Goldman Sachs, and Bank of America.
+GAMBLE is completely student run and is sponsored by top-tier organizations including Google, Ernst & Young, Credit Suisse, PwC, Goldman Sachs, and Bank of America.

 The Georgetown University Student Investment Fund, organized as a partnership, provides its members with a working knowledge of the stock market through its investment and research activities.
 Student investors present new investment proposals and review the current portfolio at each meeting.
 The fund currently has more than $500,000 in assets under management, making it one of the largest student-run investment funds in the country.
 This forum provides students with a good introduction to the stock market and the investment decision-making process.
 Membership is open to all students via an application.